LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/business-dashboard-messaging.md

 Perform the analysis and customization you need using an offline copy, in excel using the complete business activity grid.
 You can choose the document type (daily/monthly) based on your needed timeframe.
 The daily grid gives daily aggregations for all the [metrics](https://developers.liveperson.com/essential-resources-report-builder-data-metrics.html#documenttitlecontainer) while the monthly grid offers the corresponding aggregations at the monthly level.
 The data is presented at the brand, campaign and engagement level.

 ![](/img/Business-activity-grid1.png)

+Please note: The business dashboard for messaging does not include agent level data or responses to surveys.

 For all metrics available within this dashboard please search the Report Builder Data Metrics by the name of the dashboard in the [Developers Community.](https://developers.liveperson.com/essential-resources-report-builder-data-metrics.html)